uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Querying Metadata Using the GraphiQL Interface
 * * *

-The metadata in a Gen3 commons can also be queried via the [graphQL query language](https://graphql.org/) using the graphiQL interface, which can be accessed by clicking "Query" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/query.
+The easiest way to query metadata in a Gen3 commons is done by using the [graphQL query language](https://graphql.org/) with the graphiQL interface, which can be accessed by clicking "Query" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/query.
+More detailed information can be found [here](/resources/user/query-the-data/).

 ![Query](Gen3_Toolbar_query.png)

 The "Docs" button can be pressed to see documentation of the queryable nodes and properties.
+You can switch between Graph Model or Flat Model --each using different databases.

 ![GraphQL Docs](Gen3_GraphiQL_docs.png)